If you’re hungry for a little Thanksgiving horror, our writers share ten tasty holiday favorites that aren’t the same ol’ dish.

 3. “Into the Dark” Pilgrim (2019)

-There are many Thanksgiving horror films that are associated with the holiday simply because they happen on Thanksgiving or a turkey happens to be present.
+Many Thanksgiving horror films are associated with the holiday simply because they happen on Thanksgiving or a turkey happens to be present.
 But not many horror films are actually about the Thanksgiving Season — except for 2019’s Pilgrim.

 Originally released on Hulu as part of Blumhouse’s “Into the Dark” Series, Pilgrim follows a well-to-do suburban family who invites a pilgrim into their home for a more original Thanksgiving celebration.
 As the days go on, more and more pilgrims start coming to the family’s home.
 What was supposed to be a simple reenactment turns into a nightmare as the pilgrims torture the family to get them to realize all they should be thankful for.